 Search engines now focus on user intent to provide the best possible answers to user questions.
 Content that uses keyword stuffing is written for search engines, not humans.
 So when a piece about copywriting in Hinsdale reads artificially, Google and other search engines will pass it up in favor of content that reads naturally and provides helpful information.

 Not only does this SEO practice affect your rankings with search engines, but it affects the user experience on your website as well.
 If a current or potential client or customer visits your website and reads a keyword-stuffed blog, they’re going to be turned off by it.
 This doesn’t reflect well on your brand, and you may lose that business to the competition.

 What to Do Instead

-It’s a better, and smarter, idea to follow true SEO best practices instead.
+It’s a better and smarter idea to follow proper SEO best practices instead.
 Since we know search engines focus on user intent, you’ll want to conduct some keyword research to see what related words and phrases have high search volumes for your industry.

 Once you have an idea of solid keywords, you can create content around those, including them organically through your blogs and webpages.